Cult-of-sam/Audiobook_Player/README.md

 # Pipe library for communication between the two programs

-1. Start once most of the functionality of the two programs are complete and then the bookmarking system can be implemented through the communication of pipes maybe.
+1. Start once most of the functionality of the two programs are complete and then the bookmarking system(sending and recieving bookmarks for x audiobook) can be implemented through the communication of pipes maybe.